CardanoSharp/cscli/README.md

 # cscli

 ## Goals
-A cross-platform CLI for building and interacting with [Cardano's](https://developers.cardano.org/) primitives (i.e. keys, addresses and transactions) using .NET native types built on top of [CardanoSharp](https://github.com/CardanoSharp/cardanosharp-wallet).
+A cross-platform CLI for building and interacting with [Cardano's](https://developers.cardano.org/) wallet primitives (i.e. recovery-phrases, keys, addresses and transactions) using .NET native types built on top of [CardanoSharp](https://github.com/CardanoSharp/cardanosharp-wallet).

 ### Advantages